-I. ESTIMATED IMPLEMENTATION COSTS (SAVINGS) TO STATE OR LOCAL GOVERNMENT UNITS (Summary)
+ESTIMATED IMPLEMENTATION COSTS (SAVINGS) TO STATE OR LOCAL GOVERN-1.
+MENTAL UNITS (Summary)

-The purpose of this proposed amendment is to adopt LAC 61:I.1923, to implement Act 383 of the 2021 Regular Session.
-Act 383 exempts employers of certain nonresident employees who perform their duties in Louisiana for 25 days or less in a given year from the requirement to withhold individual income tax on the employee's wages, and specifies that wages for such employees is not an item of gross income.
+The purpose of this proposed rule is to adopt LAC 61:1.1923, to implement Act 383 of the 2021 Regular Session.
+Act 383 exempts employers of certain nonresident employees who perform their duties in Louisiana for twenty-five days or less in a given year from the requirement to withhold individual income tax on the employee's wages.

-II.
-ESTIMATED EFFECT ON REVENUE COLLECTIONS OF STATE OR LOCAL GOVERNMENTAL UNITS (Summary)
+11. ESTIMATED EFFECT ON REVENUE COLLECTIONS OF STATE OR LOCAL GOVERN-MENTAL UNITS (Summary)

-The proposed rule implementing Act 383 can only serve to reduce individual income tax liabilities in the state.
-However, the impact on state revenue collections is anticipated to be marginal.
-No impact on revenue collections of local governmental units is anticipated.
+The proposed rule implementing Act 383 of the 2021 Regular Session can only serve to reduce individual income tax liabilities in the state.
+However, the impact on state revenue collections is anticipated to be marginal as the affected employees are not anticipated to constitute a material portion of the population.
+Most nonresident employees working less than 25 days per year in the state, including professional athletes and staff, entertainers, public figures and qualified production employees, are ineligible for the exemption in Act 383.
+No material impact on revenue collections of local governmental units is anticipated.

 III.
-ESTIMATED COSTS AND/OR ECONOMIC BENEFITS TO DIRECTLY AFFECTED PERSONS, SMALL BUSINESSES, OR NONGOVERNMENTAL GROUPS (Summary)
+ESTIMATED COSTS AND/OR ECONOMIC BENEFITS TO DIRECTLY AFFECTED PER-SONS, SMALL BUSINESSES OR NON-GOVERNMENTAL GROUPS (Summary)

-No material impacts on costs or economic benefits are anticipated for affected personal or non-governmental groups due to this proposed rule change.
+No material impacts on costs or economic benefits are anticipated for affected persons, small businesses or non-governmental groups due to this proposed rule change.

-IV.
-ESTIMATED EFFECT ON COMPETITION AND EMPLOYMENT (Summary)
+ESTIMATED EFFECT ON COMPETITION AND EMPLOYMENT (Summary) IV